 Casado Santapau

-It is likely that when reading the captions of any decoration magazine you will find Casado Santapau mentioned on numerous occasions, because the paintings of this contemporary art gallery decorate many walls of the most luxurious houses in Madrid.
+It is likely that when reading the captions of any decoration magazine you will find Casado Santapau mentioned on numerous occasions, because the paintings of this contemporary art gallery decorate more than a few walls of the most luxurious houses in Madrid.
 This gallery, founded in 2007 by Damián Casado and Concha Santapau, is currently located in one of the streets with the highest concentration of art in Madrid.

-Aldo Chaparro, David Renggli, Matthias Dornfeld or Diango Hernandez are some of the artists who have exhibited in his gallery.
+Aldo Chaparro, David Renggli, Matthias Dornfeld or Diango Hernández are some of the artists who have exhibited at the gallery.

 Estampa Gallery

-Estampa Gallery opened in 1978 by Manuel Cuevas and now his daughter Lucía Cuevas continues with the trade.
-Work that in this case involves more than being in charge of this exhibition space of Spanish contemporary art, here are also edited art books with manual printing.
-Worthy jewels to collect if you are interested in any of the artists they have released.
+Estampa Gallery opened in 1978 by the hand of Manuel Cuevas and now his daughter Lucia Cuevas continues with the trade.
+Work that in this case involves more than being at the head of this exhibition space of Spanish contemporary art, here are also edited art books with manual printing.
+Worthy jewels to collect if you are interested in any of the artists they have published.

 Alzueta Gallery

-Alzueta Gallery was one of those galleries that is always on the list of visits things to do in Barcelona but its new headquarters at Salesas saves the aesthetes an AVE.
+Alzueta Gallery was one of those galleries that is always on the list of things to do in Barcelona, but its new location in Salesas saves aesthetes an AVE.

 Miquel Alzueta is often defined as an outsider who went from editing books to curating emerging artworks.
 Now, with the opening of Madrid and the intention to continue expanding, he is passing the baton to his daughter Júlia Alzueta.